se-edu/se-book/testing/testAutomation/testingTextUis/text.md

 <div id="body">

-**A simple way to semi-automate testing of a CLI (Command Line Interface) app is by using input/output re-direction.**
+**A simple way to semi-automate testing of a CLI (Command Line Interface) app is by using input/output re-direction.** Here are the high-level steps:

 * First, you feed the app with a sequence of test inputs that is stored in a file while redirecting the output to another file.
 * Next, you compare the actual output file with another file containing the expected output.